 What happens if my pony does not meet the height certification at age 5?

-If a tentatively registered pony does not meet the height criteria, their papers become void and registration is revoked.
+If a tentatively registered pony does not meet the height criteria, their papers will be certified as restricted and issued on green papers.
+These ponies can be used as breeding stock.

 Are Pony’s measured for height at the MFTHBA National Shows?